 The school offers a variety of services to support families and can offer information on external services including:-

-If you have any concerns about the welfare or safety of any child in our school, the Designated Safeguarding Lead is Mrs Buckley and the Deputy Designated Safeguarding Lead (DDSL) is Mr Renney.
+If you have any concerns about the welfare or safety of any child in our school, the Designated Safeguarding Lead is Mrs Parrott.
+The Deputy Designated Safeguarding Lead (DDSL) is Mr Keighley.

 Safe recruitment and selection of staff